-Incident Being Reported Procedure the Seminary Will Follow Sexual Assault Depending on when reported (immediate vs past incident), the Seminary will provide reporting party with resources on how and where to seek medical care.
-The Seminary will assess immediate safety needs of reporting party The Seminary (Campus Safety or Title IX Coordinator) will assist reporting party with contacting local police if reporting party requests AND provide the reporting party with contact information for local police department The Seminary will provide reporting party with referrals to on and off campus mental health providers The Seminary will assess need to implement interim or long-term protective measures, if appropriate The Seminary will provide the reporting party with a written explanation of their rights and options The Seminary will provide a "no contact" order to responding party if deemed appropriate The Seminary will provide written instructions on how to apply for a Restraining Order The Seminary will provide a copy of the Policy Against Sexual Misconduct to the reporting party and inform the reporting party regarding the Complaint Resolution Procedures timeline The Seminary will inform the reporting party of the outcome of the investigation, whether the responding party will be held responsible, and what the outcome of the complaint resolution process is The Seminary will enforce the Retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation
+Incident Being Reported Procedure the Seminary Will Follow Sexual Assault Depending on when reported (immediate vs past incident), the Seminary will provide the reporting party (complainant) with resources on how and where to seek medical care.
+The Seminary will assess the immediate safety needs of the complainant The Seminary (Campus Safety or Title IX Coordinator) will assist the complainant with contacting local police if the complainant requests AND provide the complainant with contact information for the local police department The Seminary will provide the complainant with referrals to on and off campus mental health providers The Seminary will assess need to implement Supportive Measures, if appropriate The Seminary will provide the complainant with a written explanation of their rights and options The Seminary will provide written instructions on how to apply for a Restraining Order The Seminary will provide a copy of the Policy Against Sexual Misconduct to the complainant and inform the complainant regarding the Complaint Resolution Procedures timeline The Seminary will inform the complainant of the outcome of the investigation, whether the respondent will be held responsible, and what the outcome of the complaint resolution process is The Seminary will enforce the Retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Stalking The Seminary will assess immediate safety needs of the complainant The Seminary (Campus Safety or Title IX Coordinator) will assist the complainant with contacting local police if the complainant requests AND provide the complainant with contact information for the local police department The Seminary will provide written instructions on how to apply for a Protective Order The Seminary will provide written information to the complainant on how to preserve evidence The Seminary will assess need to implement Supportive Measures to protect the complainant, if appropriate The Seminary will provide the complainant with a written explanation of their rights and options The Seminary will provide a "no contact" order to the respondent if deemed appropriate Dating Violence The Seminary will assess the immediate safety needs of the complainant The Seminary (Campus Safety or Title IX Coordinator) will assist the complainant with contacting local police if the complainant requests AND provide the complainant with contact information for the local police department The Seminary will provide written instructions on how to apply for a Protective Order The Seminary will provide written information to the complainant on how to preserve evidence The Seminary will assess the need to implement Supportive Measures to protect the complainant, if appropriate The Seminary will provide the complainant with a written explanation of their victim's rights and options The Seminary will provide a "no contact" order to the respondent if deemed appropriate

-Stalking 1.
-The Seminary will assess immediate safety needs of reporting 2.
-The Seminary (Campus Safety or Title IX Coordinator) will assist reporting party with contacting local police if reporting party requests AND provide the reporting party with contact information for local police department 3.
-The Seminary will provide written instructions on how to apply for Protective Order 4.
-The Seminary will provide written information to reporting party on how to preserve evidence 5.
-The Seminary will assess need to implement interim or longterm protective measures to protect the reporting party, if appropriate 6.
-The Seminary will provide the reporting party with a written explanation of their rights and options 7.
-The Seminary will provide a "no contact" order to responding party if deemed appropriate Dating Violence 1.
-The Seminary will assess immediate safety needs of reporting 2.
-The Seminary (Campus Safety or Title IX Coordinator) will assist reporting party with contacting local police if reporting party requests AND provide the reporting party with contact information for local police department 3.
-The Seminary will provide written instructions on how to apply for Protective Order 4.
-The Seminary will provide written information to reporting party on how to preserve evidence 5.
-The Seminary will assess need to implement interim or longterm protective measures to protect the reporting party, if appropriate 6.
-The Seminary will provide the reporting party with a written explanation of their victim's rights and options 7.
-The Seminary will provide a "no contact" order to responding party if deemed appropriate
+Domestic Violence 1.
+The Seminary will assess immediate safety needs of the complainant 2.
+The Seminary (Campus Safety or Title IX Coordinator) will assist the complainant with contacting the local police if the complainant requests AND will provide the complainant with contact information for the local police department 3.
+The Seminary will provide written instructions on how to apply for a Protective Order The Seminary will provide written information to the complainant on how to preserve evidence 5.
+The Seminary will assess the need to implement Supportive Measures to protect the complainant, if appropriate 6.
+The Seminary will provide the complainant with a written explanation of the victim's rights and options 7.
+The Seminary will provide a "no contact" order to the respondent if deemed appropriate

-Domestic Violence

-- 1. The Seminary will assess immediate safety needs of reporting party - 2.
-The Seminary (Campus Safety or Title IX Coordinator) will assist reporting party with contacting local police if reporting party requests AND reporting party provided with contact information for local police department - 3.
-The Seminary will provide written instructions on how to apply for Protective Order - 4.
-The Seminary will provide written information to reporting party on how to preserve evidence - The Seminary will assess need to implement interim or longterm protective measures to protect the reporting party, if appropriate - 6.
-The Seminary will provide the reporting party with a written explanation of the victim's rights and options - 7.
-The Seminary will provide a "no contact" order to responding party if deemed appropriate